Mustard (condiment): Allergies

-Any part of the mustard plant can also, rarely, cause allergic reactions in some people, including anaphylaxis.
+Any part of the mustard plant can rarely, cause allergic reactions in some people, including anaphylaxis.
 In the European Union labelling the presence of mustard in packaged food is compulsory, either as an ingredient or even as unintended contamination in trace amounts.
 The Regulation (EC) 1169/2011 on food-labelling lists 14 allergens, including mustard, the presence of which in packaged food must be clearly indicated on the label as part of the list of ingredients, using a distinctive typography (i.e. bold, capitals).